 Similar to the DNN model, we compared the predictions of the GNN model with the actual taste labels and computed the performance metrics.
 Figure 7 shows the confusion matrices for the GNN model with and without oversampling.
-The overall prediction accuracies without oversampling are 0.94 and 0.88 for the training and test sets, respectively, which are comparable to the DNN model accuracies.
+The overall prediction accuracies without oversampling are 0.91 and 0.80 for the training and test sets, respectively, which are comparable to the DNN model accuracies.
 Like DNN, the GNN model also mislabels many sweet molecules as bitter and vice versa.
 We experimented with different dropout probabilities and found 0.1 for all layers to be an optimum value that reduced the extent of overfitting without compromising on the test set performance.
 SMILES enumeration for handling class imbalance is especially helpful to create valid synthetic data that is different from the original data, when string-based featurization is used for building ML models.
 However, for graph-based featurization, different SMILES for the same molecule lead to node feature and adjacency matrices with different row ordering, which ultimately generates the same embedding as permutation invariancy is a precondition of all GNNs.
-But oversampling of the minority class is also a valid resampling technique for dealing with class imbalance.
-The prediction accuracies with oversampling are 0.94 and 0.90 for the training and test set, respectively.
+But oversampling of the minority classes is also a valid resampling technique for dealing with class imbalance.
+The prediction accuracies with oversampling are 0.91 and 0.81 for the training and test set, respectively.

+Like the DNN model, the GNN model too suffers from an extent of overfitting due to the control set for reasons discussed in section 3.3.
+Only considering bitter, sweet, and umami molecules, the test set accuracies without and with oversampling are 0.82 and 0.84, respectively.
 Table 2 shows the classwise precision, recall, and F1 score of the GNN model for the training and test sets.
-We observe that most metrics are comparable to those of the DNN model.
-Oversampling significantly improves the predictions of the minority umami class, while moderate refinement can also be observed for the sweet and bitter classes during evaluation of the test set.
-Hence, the performances of both of our DL models are similar on all metrics.
+We observe that most metrics are comparable or slightly inferior to those of the DNN model.
+Oversampling slightly improves the predictions of the three taste classes during evaluation of the test set.
+Hence, the performances of both of our DL models are roughly similar on all metrics.